Iterating on a startup innovation classic to accommodate for vision, mission, and so-called “externalities”

 - Remember here why, who, or what got you started on this track in the first place.
 Leave space to reference your prime motivator.

-- Maybe you lost a loved one to disease, and you’re working on creating preventions or cures.
+- Maybe you lost a loved one to a disease, and you’re working on creating preventions or cures.

 - Maybe you love poetry, so you’re launching a poetry website and speaker series.
 Why are you motivated to do it?